phipalibunao/CS3_2ndQtr_K18_K21/README.md

 **What the Public Believe:**
 The supervisor tells the engineer not to fix the bridge, with a motive to go against the mayor.
 The public believes this shows negligence or sabotage.
-Evidence suggest the supervisor was involved in the collapse.
+Evidence suggest the supervisor' was involved in the collapse.
 The supervisor gets arrested.

 > Players can see how following instructions can be misinterpreted when only part of the story is reported.